fcrozatier/choco-ui/src/docs/guides/faq/+page.md

 For example if a headless component was made to be used on a button element like the headless `ToggleButton`, you'll get a warning if you try to use it on a div.

-Internally it means we're not setting `roles` and `aria` everywhere, as it doesn't make sense in modern, semantic HTML.
+Internally it means we're not setting `roles` and `aria` everywhere, as it doesn't make sense in modern semantic HTML.

-This also means better SSR, because we know the element and its attributes ahead of time, and less logic.
+This also means better SSR, because we know the element and its attributes ahead of time; and less logic so smaller footprint.

 ---

 ## Is it packed with third party libs?

-No, the design is minimalist, with the goal of having a consistent and simple way of getting started and extending things.
+Nope, the design is minimalist, with the goal of having a consistent and simple way of getting started and extending things.

 Less dependencies implies a smaller API surface, a smaller bundle and more developer happiness.